pallets-eco/wtforms/docs/meta.rst

     .. autoattribute:: csrf_class

         If set, this is a class which is used to implement CSRF protection.
-        Read the documentation on CSRF to get more information on how to use.
+        Read the :doc:`CSRF Documentation <csrf>` to get more information on how to use.

     .. autoattribute:: csrf_field_name